media-centre/makenews/README.md

 4. write 'gulp --version' in the console and it shall return the number of the certain installed gulp version(local and cli)
 5. write 'git --version' in the console and it shall return the number of the certain installed git version

-## Recommended software:
-1. Install git- for cloning the git repository

 ## 1. Installation:

 1.Clone the makenews application repository from git <br />